akimwong/1_OnPremise/Journey/001/02_TimeSeries/03_GoDaddyMicrobusinessDensity/Readme.md

 - This is a forecasting competition.
 - A great deal of data is publicly available about counties and `we have not attempted to gather it all here`.
 You are `strongly encouraged to use external data sources` for features.

-train.csv
+### train.csv

-    row_id - An ID code for the row. cfips - A unique identifier for each county using the Federal Information Processing System.
-The first two digits correspond to the state FIPS code, while the following 3 represent the county. county_name - The written name of the county. state_name - The name of the state. first_day_of_month - The date of the first day of the month. microbusiness_density - Microbusinesses per 100 people over the age of 18 in the given county.
-This is the target variable.
+    row_id - An ID code for the row. cfips - A unique identifier for each county using the Federal Information Processing System*. county_name - The written name of the county. state_name - The name of the state. first_day_of_month - The date of the first day of the month. microbusiness_density - Microbusinesses per 100 people over the age of 18 in the given county**. active - The raw count of microbusinesses in the county.
+Not provided for the test set.

+(*) The first two digits correspond to the state FIPS code, while the following 3 represent the county.
+(**) This is the target variable.
 The population figures used to calculate the density are on a two-year lag due to the pace of update provided by the U.S. Census Bureau, which provides the underlying population data annually.
-2021 density figures are calculated using 2019 population figures, etc. active - The raw count of microbusinesses in the county.
-Not provided for the test set.
+2021 density figures are calculated using 2019 population figures, etc.

-sample_submission.csv A valid sample submission.
+### sample_submission.csv A valid sample submission.
 This file will remain unchanged throughout the competition.

     row_id - An ID code for the row. microbusiness_density - The target variable.

-test.csv Metadata for the submission rows.
+### test.csv Metadata for the submission rows.
 This file will remain unchanged throughout the competition.

     row_id - An ID code for the row. cfips - A unique identifier for each county using the Federal Information Processing System.